Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 The most important thing to remember when learning how to sew doll clothes as a beginner is to be patient with yourself!

-Unless you’re superhuman, you will make mistakes.
-We’ve all sewn things together that shouldn’t be, cut on the wrong side of the fabric, or made a general mess of a pattern.
+You will make mistakes.
+We’ve all sewn things together that shouldn’t be, cut the wrong way on a fabric, or made a general mess of a pattern.
 Every mistake you make, though, is a great learning experience.

 And lastly, Barbie doll clothes are not as easy to sew because of their small size, so I’d recommend starting with doll clothes for a larger doll first.
 If you have an 18″ doll that needs a new wardrobe, that’s perfect!

-If you’re first learning how to sew doll clothes, I highly recommend using patterns first before you try your hand at pattern making.
+If you’re first learning how to make doll clothes, I highly recommend using patterns first before you try your hand at pattern making.

 - Big list of free doll clothes patterns to sew for dolls of all sizes

 - 20+ free Barbie doll patterns to sew for 11-11.5″ dolls